jhschier/jhschier/README.md

 ### Hi, I'm João Schier! 👋

-I'm a Network & Informatics Technician and Front-End Developer with a strong foundation in HTML & CSS.
+I'm a FullStack Developer & Network and Informatics Technician with a strong foundation in HTML,CSS, JavaScript and Node.
 My journey began with graduation in Network and Informatic Systems, sparking my passion for technology.
-I'm currently immersed in the world of web development, delving into JavaScript & React.
+I'm currently immersed in the world oF development, delving into React & TypeScript.
 My thirst for knowledge drives me to seek new challenges and opportunities for growth. <br>

 #### Let's Connect:
 <p>